Mimino666/python-xextract/README.rst

 **Default value**: ``'*'``

-Number of elements matched with either css or xpath selector is validated against the ``quant`` parameter.
+Number of matched elements is validated against the ``quant`` parameter.
 If the number of elements doesn't match the expected quantity, ``ParsingError`` exception is raised.
-In practice you can use this to be notified when the website changes its HTML structure.
+In practice you can use this to be notified when the website changed its HTML structure.

 Syntax for ``quant`` mimics the regular expressions.
 You can either pass the value as a string, single integer or tuple of two integers.